boltDeployments

 • Reducing tick rate can impact CPU usage as the server performs less messaging operations.

-• If you’re using Mirror netcode you need to have "Auto Start Server” selected in your NetworkManager , rebuild, push, and redeploy your server.
+• If you’re using Mirror netcode you need to have "Auto Start Server”arrow-up-right selected in your NetworkManager , rebuild, push, and redeploy your server.

-• If you’re using FishNet netcode you need to enable β€œStart on Headless” in your ServerManager, rebuild, push, and redeploy your server.
+• If you’re using FishNet netcode you need to enable β€œStart on Headless”arrow-up-right in your ServerManager, rebuild, push, and redeploy your server.

 • You’re limited to 1.5 vCPU and 3GB of memory (RAM) in Free Tier.